 As a frequent flyer, I’m not new to the challenges of long haul flights.
 I have experienced running from airport to airport to catch my next connection, long delays, not being able to shower for a day or two and being stuck in a plane with cramped seat for long hours and wishing it will be over soon.
 There were days I wished I could have done or prepared things better so I could have had better flying experience.
 But it’s in the past now so all I can do write now is write about my past experience so you guys reading this can avoid making the same mistakes that I did (you’re welcome ;)).
-So here is a quick guide on 7 things you shouldn’t do in a long haul flight for better flying experience.
+So here are 7 long haul flight tips for better flying experience.

 1. Wear skinny jeans